stevejb71/purescript-nonempty-array/README.md

     pop :: forall a.
 NonEmpty a -> [a]

+    push :: forall a. a -> NonEmpty a -> NonEmpty a

     reducel :: forall a. (a -> a -> a) -> NonEmpty a -> a

     reducer :: forall a. (a -> a -> a) -> NonEmpty a -> a